-The event focused on the data centre industry in Ireland opened in Dublin this morning.
+The event focused on the data center industry in Ireland opened in Dublin this morning.

-“The size of the market in Ireland has grown dramatically through the growth of hyperscale data centres who recognise the advantages Ireland can offer their business,” says Hugh Robinson, exhibition director.
+“The size of the market in Ireland has grown dramatically through the growth of hyperscale data centers who recognise the advantages Ireland can offer their business,” says Hugh Robinson, exhibition director.

 Founder and president of Host in Ireland, Garry Connolly opened the conference side of the event with a discussion providing an overview of future developments that are set to push opportunities in Ireland with global growth in data generation.

 “Contrary to what some may think, today is not about the speakers - it's about you.
 This event is all about meeting people and creating new business, so talk to the people around you,” Connolly says.

 “Today is about making sure that you go away from this session knowing the facts.
 If you don't believe the digital disruption has already happened, then you're in the wrong industry.
 If one byte of data equals a grain of rice, a zettabyte of data will fill the Pacific Ocean and by 2020 there will be 22 zettabytes of data created and shared on the Internet every year.
 With this influx of data, the obvious thing you need is centres.

 Connolly says Dublin and Ireland as a whole is poised to take advantage of the data age, with its main competitors including Frankfurt, Amsterdam, Paris and some of the Nordics.

 “We have plenty of reason to be cheerful as Dublin has all of the ingredients needed to be recognised as a global Tier 1 data center destination and is considered within the EU as the home of hybrid cloud,” Connolly says.